AMI Investment Management Inc. Sells 1,072 Shares of iShares MSCI Emerging Markets ETF (NYSEARCA:EEM)

-AMI Investment Management Inc. trimmed its position in iShares MSCI Emerging Markets ETF (NYSEARCA:EEM – Free Report) by 10.4% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 9,228 shares of the exchange traded fund’s stock after selling 1,072 shares during the period.
-AMI Investment Management Inc.’s holdings in iShares MSCI Emerging Markets ETF were worth $371,000 at the end of the most recent quarter.
+AMI Investment Management Inc. lowered its position in shares of iShares MSCI Emerging Markets ETF (NYSEARCA:EEM – Free Report) by 10.4% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 9,228 shares of the exchange traded fund’s stock after selling 1,072 shares during the period.
+AMI Investment Management Inc.’s holdings in iShares MSCI Emerging Markets ETF were worth $371,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other large investors have also recently bought and sold shares of EEM.
-Evergreen Capital Management LLC raised its stake in iShares MSCI Emerging Markets ETF by 3.1% in the third quarter.
-Evergreen Capital Management LLC now owns 36,552 shares of the exchange traded fund’s stock valued at $1,387,000 after buying an additional 1,100 shares during the period.
-Allworth Financial LP increased its stake in shares of iShares MSCI Emerging Markets ETF by 2.5% during the third quarter.
-Allworth Financial LP now owns 34,654 shares of the exchange traded fund’s stock worth $1,315,000 after purchasing an additional 843 shares during the period.
-Clearstead Advisors LLC increased its stake in shares of iShares MSCI Emerging Markets ETF by 3.4% during the third quarter.
-Clearstead Advisors LLC now owns 53,582 shares of the exchange traded fund’s stock worth $2,033,000 after purchasing an additional 1,761 shares during the period.
-Horizon Bancorp Inc. IN increased its stake in shares of iShares MSCI Emerging Markets ETF by 160.7% during the fourth quarter.
-Horizon Bancorp Inc. IN now owns 75,163 shares of the exchange traded fund’s stock worth $3,022,000 after purchasing an additional 46,334 shares during the period.
-Finally, Certified Advisory Corp bought a new position in shares of iShares MSCI Emerging Markets ETF during the third quarter worth approximately $3,761,000.
-81.39% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors also recently made changes to their positions in the company.
+Moneta Group Investment Advisors LLC boosted its holdings in shares of iShares MSCI Emerging Markets ETF by 125,500.5% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 144,937,968 shares of the exchange traded fund’s stock valued at $5,493,149,000 after purchasing an additional 144,822,572 shares in the last quarter.
+Jane Street Group LLC boosted its holdings in shares of iShares MSCI Emerging Markets ETF by 16,816.5% during the 1st quarter.
+Jane Street Group LLC now owns 6,821,065 shares of the exchange traded fund’s stock valued at $269,159,000 after acquiring an additional 6,780,743 shares in the last quarter.
+Morgan Stanley boosted its holdings in shares of iShares MSCI Emerging Markets ETF by 20.9% during the 4th quarter.
+Morgan Stanley now owns 39,172,754 shares of the exchange traded fund’s stock valued at $1,484,647,000 after acquiring an additional 6,765,030 shares in the last quarter.
+SG Americas Securities LLC boosted its holdings in shares of iShares MSCI Emerging Markets ETF by 70.2% during the 4th quarter.
+SG Americas Securities LLC now owns 3,317,237 shares of the exchange traded fund’s stock valued at $133,386,000 after acquiring an additional 1,368,272 shares in the last quarter.
+Finally, Schroder Investment Management Group boosted its holdings in shares of iShares MSCI Emerging Markets ETF by 3,860.4% during the 3rd quarter.
+Schroder Investment Management Group now owns 890,103 shares of the exchange traded fund’s stock valued at $33,779,000 after acquiring an additional 867,628 shares in the last quarter.
+Institutional investors own 81.39% of the company’s stock.

 iShares MSCI Emerging Markets ETF Profile